-Dear DOCK Blaster users
+Dear DOCK Blaster Users

-Thank you for your patience and your interest.
+Thank you for your interest in ZINC!

 Dear ZINC Users

 It is Thanksgiving, time to remember all we are grateful for: